alphagov/styleguides/css.md

 -   Font-sizing: use rems with px as a fall-back (this is covered in more detail below)

--   Use tab size of 2
+-   Use soft-tabs with a two space indent.

 -   When declaring bleeding edge new features, make sure to use browser prefixes, and that the 'final' proposed attribute name is declared last